 </table>

-There are 3 text boxes are for accepting the Name, Start Location and End Location of a new reservation.
-The button has a click event so that when it is clicked the API call is made through JavaScript.
+There are 3 text boxes for accepting the Name, Start Location and End Location of a new reservation.
+The button when clicked will Call the API.

-The html table work is to show the newly added reservation.
+The html table will show the newly added reservation.

-Next, to this page add the following JavaScript code which makes the call to the API:
+To this page add the following JavaScript code which makes the call to the Web API:

 <script type="text/javascript">